NHOrus/srwq-compilation/episode-24.md

 "Its not that hard, if you know what you're doing."

-"But...why him?
+"But... why him?
 Seems at odd choice when there should be other Shadow Mirrors you can talk to."

 "There aren't.
 The main command staff were lost in this Lygeus operation.
 Any surviving officers where not in my cell structure and their contact details were not available.
 Dumi was my only link."